flyteorg/flyte/docs/introduction/core_use_cases/analytics.md

     plot(df=clean_data())
 ```

-Running this workflow, we get an interative plot, courtesy of `plotly`:
+Running this workflow, we get an interactive plot, courtesy of `plotly`:

 ```{code-cell} ipython3
 ---